What Is a 4.5% Real Estate Commission?

 What's the average real estate commission?

-Average real estate commission rates vary by market, but in most places, you pay 5–6% of your home's final sale price.
-Half of that commission goes to your listing agent, half to the buyer's agent.
+Average real estate commission rates vary by market, but in most places, you pay 5–6% of your home's final sale price to the listing agent and buyer's agent.
 However, situational factors may lead to a higher or lower real estate commission.

 "My team usually asks for compensation in the range between 5% and 6% of the sales price," says realtor Cynthia Cummins, who has three decades of experience in real estate.
 "Yet, it's important to note that commissions are always negotiable and there's no set fee."

-Cummins notes that a lot of factors can influence her actual commission rate.
+Cummins notes that many factors can influence her actual commission rate.
 "I almost always offer a lower rate for repeat and past clients," she says, "whereas I'll ask for a larger commission when a listing promises to be particularly complicated ([like] … hard-to-sell properties [and] tenant-occupied properties)."

 "Every home listing is different," says Ken Sisson, an associate real estate broker with Coldwell Banker in Los Angeles.
 "I may choose to lower my commissions if I feel a property is going to be easier to sell.
 Conversely, I probably wouldn’t lower my commissions on a home I feel is going to require more resources and expense to get it sold."